turbot/tailpipe-docs/docs/query/index.md

 title: Query Tailpipe
 ---

-# Powered by DuckDB!
+# Powered by DuckDB + DuckLake!

-Tailpipe [collects](/docs/collect/collect) logs into a [DuckDB](https://duckdb.org/) database that uses [standard SQL syntax](https://duckdb.org/docs/sql/introduction.html) to query.
+Tailpipe [collects](/docs/collect/collect) logs into open parquet files and catalogs them with [DuckLake](https://ducklake.select/), so you query everything with [standard SQL syntax](https://duckdb.org/docs/sql/introduction.html).
+This brings a simple "lakehouse" model: open data files, a lightweight metadata catalog, and fast local analytics.

+- Open formats: data is stored as Parquet on disk.
+- Cataloged: DuckLake tracks tables/columns/partitions for efficient queries.
+- Fast by design: partition pruning and vectorized execution via DuckDB.
+- SQL-first: use familiar DuckDB syntax, functions, and tooling.

 It's easy to [get started writing queries](/docs/sql), and the [Tailpipe Hub](https://hub.tailpipe.io) provides ***hundreds of example queries*** that you can use or modify for your purposes.
 There are [example queries for each table](https://hub.tailpipe.io/plugins/turbot/aws/tables/aws_cloudtrail_log) in every plugin, and you can also [browse, search, and view the queries](https://hub.tailpipe.io/mods/turbot/tailpipe-mod-aws-dections/queries) in every published mod!

 ## Interactive Query Shell